 Drainage from the southern portion of the site will remain in its existing condition and continue to flow to Cooksville Creek.

 Landscaping

-A Landscape Plan has been prepared for the site by Marton Smith Landscape Architects (MSLA; 2019) and is included as (Figure 6).
+A Landscape Plan has been prepared for the site by Marton Smith Landscape Architects (MSLA 2022).
 The landscape plan incorporates some native species of trees, shrubs and groundcovers.
+For details, refer to Drawing L1-01 prepared by MSLA.